jshub/jshub.github.com/_posts/blog/microformats/2009-10-19-designing-hpage.markdown

 [trackPageView]: http://code.google.com/apis/analytics/docs/gaJS/gaJSApiBasicConfiguration.html#_gat.GA_Tracker_._trackPageview
 [post-universal-data]: /blog/2009/10/17/universal_tag_or_universal_data/

-## Pro's and cons of JavaScript for data capture mark-up
+## Pro's and con's of JavaScript for data capture mark-up

 So, we need a way to set variables and their values on a web page.